hawkins/hawkins.github.io/README.md

 ## Deploying to `now.sh`

+1. Fill out the `.env` file with necessary environment variables
-1. Deploy with `now`
+2. Deploy with `now`
-  - Enter the username and password for a read-only user for the mlab instance
-2. Double-check that the site works as expected with any new changes in production
+3. Double-check that the site works as expected with any new changes in production
-3. Once confirmed, alias with `now alias`
+4. Once confirmed, alias with `now alias`

 ## Publishing an article

-1. Draft the article in `/pages/post`
-    - This link can be shared but won't be publicly visible until added to the database
+1. Draft the article in `/pages/writing-about` (This link can be shared but won't be publicly visible until added to the database)
 2. Add to database to make public / discoverable

 ## Publishing a project

 1. Simply write the project according to the GraphQL schema and add it to the database

+## Configuration

+Drop a `.env` file in the root folder and populate the following values:

+* MONGO_USER
+* MONGO_PASS